 Best Time to Go

 Guatemala offers activities throughout the year.
-Typically, the best time to visit is during the dry season (November to April) when more regions of the country are more easily accessible due to less rain as some rurals areas may experience flooding during the rainy season.
+Typically, the best time to visit is during the dry season (November to April) when more regions of the country are more easily accessible.
+Some rurals areas may experience flooding during the rainy season.

-Guatemala has plenty to offer many types of travellers.
-It’s great for nature lovers and photographers with its abundance of jungles, volcanoes, and lakes.
+Guatemala is great for nature lovers and photographers with its abundance of jungles, volcanoes, and lakes.
 History buffs and culture lovers will enjoy some of the best Mayan ruins in Central America and have an opportunity to learn about robust Indigenous cultures.

 Getting There From North America

 Guatemala has two international airports.
 Most flights arrive in Guatemala City at La Aurora International Airport (GUA), which is located 6km from the city centre.
-The second most important airport is the Mundo Maya International Airport (FRS), located 488km from Guatemala City.
+Most travellers heading to Antigua Guatemala will transfer from here.
+Mundo Maya International Airport (FRS), in Flores, is handy to Tikal, but only receives a handful of flights from within the Yucatan region and Guatemala City.

 Major Air Routes from the United States